 - During milder weather, they didn’t need A/C or heating.
 They opened the doors and windows letting the sun and fresh air in.
 They did need water.

 - They simply wanted redundancy.
-They didn’t want either solely on either system.
+They didn’t want to rely solely on either system.

-We’re not anti-generator—Many of our staff have them; along with a constant water system, of course.
-But, we found it interesting and insightful why so many of our customers were foregoing a generator, buying a smaller portable generator, or adding Constant Water systems to their home that already had a whole-house generator.
+We’re not anti-generator—Many of our staff have them as well, along with a Constant Water system, of course.
+But, we found it interesting and insightful why so many of our customers were foregoing a generator, buying a smaller portable generator, or adding one of our systems to their home that already had a whole-house generator.

 Now we know, and we thought you should too.